tbwork/anole/README.md

 # Hi, Anole
 Anole is a online real-time configuration managerment system.
-By using it, you can easily modify your configs referenced by a lot of distributed applications.
+By using it, you can easily modify your configs referenced by a lot of distributed applications and those related applications can read the latest value of configs ASAP.

 ## Architecture
 ![](https://github.com/tbwork/anole/blob/master/architecture.png?raw=true)